thiagoesteves/deployex/README.md

 true
 ```

-You should then visit the applciation and check it is running [localhost:5001](http://localhost:5001/)
+You should then visit the application and check it is running [localhost:5001](http://localhost:5001/)

 ### Updating the application